-The Citizens Advice Bureau, Money Advice Service and The National Debtline are all experts that can offer you advice and guidance about debt and money worries.
+The Citizens Advice Bureau, Money Helper and The National Debtline are all experts that can offer you advice and guidance about debt and money worries.
 They can point you in the right direction when it comes to tackling large amounts of debt and improving your financial situation.

 It will also show if you have missed payments or have defaulted on accounts.
 It is therefore important to make sure all the personal details and payment information presented about you on these your reports are correct.
 You want to make sure there are no credit products you don’t recognise or errors showing.

 If you spot any errors, get in touch with the lender they are linked to, and the Credit Reference Agency you are using.
 If your credit rating is bad, take a look at our guide on how to fix bad credit.